Coordinated Entry System for Individuals & Transitional Age Youth (CESI &Y)

 - Identify and assess with the VI-SPDAT (Vulnerability Index-Service Prioritization Decision Assistance Tool) Common Assessment tool used by all partners involved in Coordinated Entry.

 - Assist the homeless to become “Document Ready” – Collecting Photo ID, Income Verification etc.

 - Housing Navigation – matching the individual to housing resources that best suit the needs and provide necessary support services for housing retention.

 SHARE!
-(Self Help & Recovery Exchange)- Providing supportive services after housing placements, as well as being a housing resource in shared housing providing affordable, permanent supportive housing to disabled people in single-family houses throughout Los Angeles County.
+(Self Help & Recovery Exchange)- Supportive services in shared housing providing affordable, permanent supportive housing to disabled people in single-family houses throughout Los Angeles County.

 Other Non-Funded Partners: South Bay Coalition to End Homelessness, City of Long Beach/Multi-Service Center, South Bay NAMI, 1736 Family Crisis Center, Service Area 8 Dept. of Mental Health, Veterans Administration of Greater Los Angeles, DiDi Hirsch, City of Inglewood, Homes for Life, Cloudbreak, Alliance for Housing and Healing, United Homeless Healthcare Partners, LA County Sheriff, Hawthorne Police, Help Me Help You several area landlords and property owners.